Imagimm-CIML/SAPHIR/README.md

 Use the second item of the menu : "Plot to Image". <br>
 Zones of the plot :
 * A plot representing for ROIs their intensities on different channels is displayed.
 The variables plotted in X and Y can be modified.
-* The plot can be cut in 4 zones : Up Left (UL), Up Right (UR), Down Left (LL) and Down Right (DR) depending on movable horizontal and a vertical lines.
-At the beginning, all the points have the same color.
-The colors of the points in each zone can be modified with the button "Reload colors".
+* The plot can be cut in 4 zones : Upper Left (UL), Upper Right (UR), Lower Left (LL) and Lower Right (DR) depending on movable horizontal and a vertical lines.
+You can modify the repartition by moving the sliders.
+* To check the datas (summary) of the subgroups, select the "Subgroup" tabs in the lower box.
+A summary of the subgroups is printed.
 * The datas (result file) of the ROIs of each zone can be downloaded in a zip file containing 4 csv files, one for each zone, with the button "Download Groups subtable".
+You can also download the summary of each subgroup.

 Selections on the plot :
 * Points of the plot can be selected (by clicking or brushing) and datas of the ROIs selected are printed in a table below.
+* You can check the datas with the "Selected" tabs of the lower box.
 * These datas can be downloaded in a csv file with the button "Download selected ROIs subtable".
+You can also download the summary of your selection.

 Image : <br>
 The image is displayed on the left, channel and slice to display can be modified with the sliders.
-ROIs selected on the plot are displayed on the image and the color of the mask correspond to cell type.
+ROIs selected on the plot are displayed on the image and the color of the mask correspond to the subgroups of the plot.

 Cropped ROIs : <br>
-The ROIs selected on the plot can be displayed with the button "Load ROIs".
-Each time a new selection is made, you need to reload the viewer with the "Load ROIs" button.
+The ROIs selected on the plot can be displayed in the right lower box in the tab "ROIs".
+You can modify the size of the crop with a slider.
 The ROIs are displayed in the viewer in order of ROIs IDs.

+Zoomed Image : <br>
+In the lower left box, tab "Image" you can see the image in a viewer so you can zoom on the image.

 ##### Part 2 : Image to plot
 Use the third item of the menu : "Image to plot". <br>